Japanese Village and Deer Park

 The Japanese Village and Deer Park is a defunct amusement park formerly located in Buena Park, California.

 History

-The park first opened in 1967 at 6122 Knott Ave.
+The park first opened in 1967 at 6122 Knott Avenue.
 It was a Japanese-themed amusement park that featured shows and traditional Japanese buildings in an environment where deer roamed free (inspired by Nara Park).
 Its gate featured a torii.

 Two episodes of the CBS-TV detective drama Mannix, "Overkill" (1971, Season 4 episode 24) and "Enter Tami Okada" (1974, Season 8 episode 8), filmed extensive sequences at the park.
 Various exhibits and animals can be seen in both.
 The second featured a trainer riding two dolphins in tandem.

-The park closed in 1975, five years after it was sold to Great Southwest Co., a subsidiary of Six Flags.
-Facing mounting red ink, the owners began giving the deer lethal injections, claiming they had tuberculosis.
+The park closed in 1975, five years after it was sold to Great Southwest Co., a subsidiary of Six Flags.Facing mounting red ink, the owners began giving the deer lethal injections, claiming they had tuberculosis.
 Almost 200 were euthanized before authorities ended the practice.